codatio/codat-docs/docs/payables/suppliers.md

 ---
 title: Manage suppliers
-description: "Create and update suppliers using Sync for Payables"
+description: "View, create, and update suppliers using Sync for Payables"
 image: "/img/banners/social/payables.png"
 ---

-In Sync for Payables, a [supplier](/sync-for-payables-api#/schemas/Supplier) represents a business or sole trader that provides goods or services to a company.
+In Sync for Payables, a [supplier](/sync-for-payables-api#/schemas/Supplier) represents a business or a sole trader that provides goods or services to your SMB customer.

-Suppliers are relevant for the bill pay use case as each bill is associated with a supplier - suppliers also have important information such as addresses and contact details which could be used to notify a supplier once a payment is made.
+In accounts payable, each bill is associated with a supplier - suppliers also have important information such as addresses and contact details which could be used to notify a supplier once a payment is made.

 #### Retrieve a list of suppliers